spatialnous/salatest/docs/building.md

-# Building depthmapX
+# Building depthmap

 ## Building natively

-To build depthmapX on your machine, you need the following dependencies:
+To build depthmap on your machine, you need the following dependencies:
 - A C++ compiler that supports C++-11 or later.
 Tested compilers are
   - MSVC 2015 or later (on Windows)
   - Clang (on MacOS and Linux)